-Task or Event Effective Date Impact GASB No. 83 - Asset Retirement Obligations June 30, 2019 The objective of this Statement is to improve financial reporting by developing requirements on recognition and measurement for asset retirement obligations, other than landfills.
-GASB No. 84 - Fiduciary Activities June 30, 2020 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+Task or Event Effective Date Impact GASB No. 84 - Fiduciary Activities June 30, 2020 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 GASB No. 87- Leases June 30, 2021 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-GASB No. 88 - Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements June 30, 2019 The objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including debt borrowings and direct placements.
 GASB No. 89 Capitalization of Interest Cost June 30, 2021 The objective of this Statement is to simplify the accounting and financial reporting standards for capitalization of interest cost, with the goal of enhancing the relevance of capital asset information and potentially simplifying financial reporting.
-Current Agenda Project: Equity Interest Ownership Issues The GASB is scheduled to issue an Exposure Draft in the first quarter of 2018 The objective of this project is to consider improvements in financial reporting related to the reporting of majority equity ownership in legally separate entities.